Tracey E. Bregman: Career

 Bregman made her acting debut playing a small part in the 1978 made-for-television movie, Three on a Date.
 Later that year, she was cast in the NBC daytime soap opera, Days of Our Lives portraying troubled teen, Donna Temple Craig.
 In 1979, she received Young Artist Award for Best Juvenile Actress in A Daytime Series for her performance in soap.
 She left the soap in 1980.
 In 1981, she made her big screen debut starring in the slasher film Happy Birthday to Me by Columbia Pictures.
 She later starred alongside Jill St. John in the prison drama film The Concrete Jungle (1982) and in the Canadian comedy-drama film, The Funny Farm (1983).
 On television, she guest-starred on The Littlest Hobo, The Love Boat, Fame, and The Fall Guy.

 In 1983, Bregman returned to daytime television with the role of Lauren Fenmore in the CBS's The Young and the Restless.
 Bregman initially believed her role as Lauren would be brief, but after six months the soap offered her a contract and she accepted.
 When it was introduced in 1985, she was the first actress to be awarded the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series (then known as the "Outstanding Ingenue in a Drama Series"), being nominated for the same award again in 1987 and for Outstanding Supporting Actress in a Drama Series in both 2006 and 2008.
 In 1992, Bregman brought the character to The Bold and the Beautiful, resulting in her migrating there fully in 1995.
 In 2000, Bregman returned to The Young and the Restless, remaining on a recurring status.
 From April to June 2010, while still portraying Lauren, Bregman took on double-duty with The Young and the Restless, as she also portrayed Sheila Carter's sister, Sarah.
 In, 2010, she also appeared alongside her Y&R co-star, Christian LeBlanc, in the music video for Reba McEntire's single, "I Keep On Loving You".

 Bregman appeared in a number of made-for-television movies, including Sex & Mrs. X (2000), Low Lifes (2012), and A Very Charming Christmas Town (2020).
 Bregman starred in the 2013 thriller film Misogynist alongside Jonathan Bennett and Eve Mauro, earning a nomination for Best Actress at the Los Angeles Underground Film Festival.

 Personal life

 Bregman was a vegetarian from an early age and now follows a vegan lifestyle.

 Bregman married Ron Recht in 1987; the couple had two sons, Austin (born 1991) and Landon (born 1996).
 They divorced after 23 years of marriage in 2010.

 On April 7, 2014, Bregman was inducted into the Ride of Fame and has a New York City double decker bus dedicated to her and her accomplishments.

-Bregman lost her Malibu home to a wildfire in November 2018.
+She lost her Malibu home to a wildfire in November 2018.
 Bregman is an active supporter and honorary board member for Chenoa Manor, an animal sanctuary in Chester County, Pennsylvania.